 In this stage, prospects are ready to consider (yes—stage two of the buyer’s journey) specific solutions and approaches.
 However, they’re NOT YET ready to make any decisions.
-Also they’re not yet ready to pick a vendor.
+Also, they’re not yet ready to pick a vendor.

-At this point—they understand what they’re looking for and are fully invested in research to determine how specific solutions will help them formulate a complete plan to overcome the challenge and achieve more.
+Now in the MoFu—they understand what they’re looking for and are fully invested in research to determine how specific solutions will help them formulate a complete plan to overcome the challenge and achieve more.

 Again—be careful not to push the sale at this stage.
 It’s important that you still focus on building trust and providing support.
 The prospect is not yet ready to make a buying decision.
 They are still researching various options, solutions, and approaches.
 As they continue to gather information—their understanding AND confidence will increase.

-The most productive way you can help a prospect move forward is to dive deeper into the specifics of their challenge and objectives.
+The most productive way you can help a prospect move forward and beyond the MoFu is to dive deeper into the specifics of their challenge and objectives.
 One of the best ways to engage and offer the right level of support is with an exploratory call.
 During an exploratory call—make it clear that your goal is to better understand the prospect’s needs so that you can provide insights and clarity.
 You’re not trying to sell anything at this stage.

 Here, you’re providing valuable support and context—but you’re also continuing to qualify.
 In the ToFu, you performed some basic qualifications to identify if a lead met basic requirements to become a customer.
 Now—in the MoFu—you’ll dive deeper into each prospects’ specific needs and circumstances such as how they’ll use your product or service, their technical competency, future needs, and more.